StephenChao/datacards/README.md

 run `setup_env.sh` to set up the CMSSSW & Combine environment, the Combine & Rhalphabet package are already integrated in the `root://cmseos.fnal.gov//store/user/rkansal/CMSSW_11_3_4.tgz`, thanks to @rkansal47 for this!

 Since 0lepton datacards will need this Rhalphabet package to run, so this special environment is necessary.
-Note that an `slc7` cluster is needed.
+Note that an `slc7` cluster is needed to run `CMSSW_11_X`.

 ## Data-cards for each channel